Germans climb onto property ladder to combat financial crisis

 The popularity of renting has kept German residential prices below those in Britain, but the gap is narrowing.

-The price of a typical new-build home in Frankfurt rose 13 percent to 3,500 euros per square metre in the year to June 2012, while it rose 3 percent to 5,900 pounds in Greater London in the year to December, according to property consultant Jones Lang LaSalle (JLL.N).
+The price of a typical new-build home in Frankfurt rose 13 percent to 3,500 euros ($4,600) per square metre in the year to June 2012, while it rose 3 percent to 5,900 pounds ($9,000) in Greater London in the year to December, according to property consultant Jones Lang LaSalle.

 Martin Loll, a Frankfurt-based lawyer at Clifford Chance, and his girlfriend planned to amass a larger deposit before buying but changed their minds during their first visit to a prospective new home last September.